Occupational Health and Safety

 Health and Safety System

-The occupational health and safety system, which is headed by the Director, Division Manager of the Manufacturing Division, works to prevent accidents based on the annual action plan of the Safety and Health Committee.
-Company-wide issues that cannot be addressed by a single site on its own are examined by the Safety and Health Liaison Unit.
-The Safety and Health Liaison Unit shares information about the measures that must be horizontally developed across all sites.
-Based on this organizational structure, the Company promotes the prevention of injuries and fire accidents caused by chemical substances as well as severe injuries caused by machinery or heavy objects.
-In the event of a workplace accident, TOK implements thorough safety measures to improve safety and rolls such measures out horizontally across the organization.
+With the foundation of the occupational health and safety system, which is headed by the executive department manager of the Manufacturing Department, TOK works to prevent accidents based on the annual action plan of the Safety and Health Committee.
+Company-wide issues that cannot be addressed by a single site alone are examined by the Safety and Health Liaison Unit, which implements the measures that must be horizontally developed across all sites and then shares information.
+Based on this structure, the company works to prevent injuries and fire accidents caused by chemical substances as well as severe injuries caused by machinery or heavy objects.
+In the event of an accident, TOK implements thorough safety measures to improve safety and rolls out such measures horizontally across the organization.

 Occupational Health and Safety Policy